 Keep Your PPC Healthy: 6 Practical Tips for Healthcare Paid Media

-The healthcare industry is ever-changing, much like Google and its ad-platform, Google Ads (formerly Google Adwords– see, even the name changed!).
+The healthcare industry is ever-changing, much like Google and its ad-platform, Google Ads (formerly Google Adwords—see, even the name changed!).
 When applying to advertise in healthcare, there are many hoops you have to jump through to ensure your ads aren’t limited.
-Hoops like HIPPA compliancy when relevant, or even signing up on Legitscript for your Google Application to work.
-But after you do all that’s necessary, you can start running legitimate campaigns.
-And, your ads won’t be limited thanks to Legitscript and your approved Google Ads application!
-It’s important to note that you don’t have to jump through these hoops everytime and you could very well see success from limited ads (although it’s not the best practice, but I digress).
+Hoops like HIPAA compliance when relevant, or even signing up on LegitScript for your Google Application to work.
+But after you do all that’s necessary, you can start running legitimate healthcare paid media campaigns.
+And, your ads won’t be limited thanks to LegitScript and your approved Google Ads application!
+It’s important to note that you don’t have to jump through these hoops every time and you could very well see success from limited ads (although it’s not the best practice, I digress).

-But, paid ads are extremely important!
-Organic results are declining for both Search and Social, and before we know it, everything will rely on paid advertising.
+But, healthcare paid media is extremely important!
+Organic results are declining for both search and social, and before we know it, everything will rely on paid advertising.
 The time is approaching when SEO won’t be a popular buzzworthy topic, and ads will evolve so much so that we may not be able to distinguish what’s a promotion and what’s not – you sneaky little advertisers.

 Another key factor in paid advertising is that it puts you, the advertiser, in control.
 If you have the money, you’ll have the ability to decide when, how, and where you show on the Search Engine Results Page (SERP) — especially if your ads are pristine, your content is click-worthy, and your rankings are high.